The Scottish form of this name was first is the name was derived from a residence on the banks of the River Dee, Aberdeenshire.

 Early Origins of the Die family

-Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
+The surname Die was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.

 Important Dates for the Die family

 Some of the first settlers of this family name were: